With a purchasing power of more than $340 billion, Gen Z is expected to shake up the retail industry.

 Although many in Gen Z are earning their first paychecks, entering college, or just joining the workforce, studies show that the generation shops and spends money much differently than its millennial predecessor.

 While millennials and past generations were more loyal to brands, Gen Z is more interested in buying products that will give them the best value based on their price.
 Gen Zers also admit to being more impulsive in their shopping habits than older generations.
+That's why many parents and guardians are leaning more into specialized financial products like teen debit cards to manage their spending with parental control and oversight.

 A Breakdown of Generation Z’s Spending Habits